extract

 False

-Add carbon-only link hydrogens at 1.09 Å along severed bonds.
+Add cap hydrogens at 1.09 Å along severed bonds at carbon boundaries only (non-carbon boundaries are not capped).

 True